-A crown is a cap or covering fitted over part of a tooth damaged from breaking, tooth decay, a root canal, or a large filling.
+A Porcelain Dental Crown Installation gilbert az is a cap or covering fitted over part of a tooth damaged from breaking, tooth decay, a root canal, or a large filling.
 These crowns come in various materials that you can choose from.
 A gold dental crown is one of the common choices of many people for its sparkly appearance.
 Dentists also recommend using crowns for people with discolored teeth, holding a bridge, or keeping a denture in place.
 Crowns may entirely or partially cover a tooth up to the gum line, depending on the tooth’s condition and health.

 Gold & Porcelain

 There are several types of crowns available, and each has its pros and cons.
 Some of them are:

 Gold is being used in dentistry for tooth repair for more than 4,000 years.
 Dentists often combine gold with other metals, such as palladium, nickel, or chromium, as it increases the strength of the crown and reduces the cost.